cutright/DVH-Analytics-Bokeh/README.md

 MUs | int(6) unsigned
 ROITableUID | varchar(19)

-PatientUID is generated based on existing data in the SQL database.
-PlanID is is based on the plans currently associated with the PatientUID (e.g., no other plans with PatientUID then PlanID = 0001).
-ROITableUID is  'ROI' + PatientUID + PlanID (e.g., PatientUID =
+PlanID is based on the plans in the database currently associated with the MRN (e.g., no other plans with PatientUID then PlanID = 0001).
-000111222333, PlanID = 0005, then ROITableUID = ROI0001112223330005.
+ROITableUID is  'ROI' + MRN + PlanID (e.g., MRN = 000111222333, PlanID = 0005, then ROITableUID = ROI0001112223330005.

 DICOM files do not explicitly contain prescriptions or treatment sites.
 This code requires that the plan name follow a specific format.
 The plan name populated in the treatment planning system should be '[Tx Site] [fractions] x [Dose]Gy'.
 For example, an a treatment of